moves-rwth/attestor-examples/RefBT/README.md

 2. Every node of the original tree has been visited by the program variable moving through the tree.
 3. The neighbourhood, i.e., all successor elements of every node in the tree are the same as in the input tree.

+To run the examples execute the following maven statement within this directory:

+    $ mvn clean install exec:exec@run.

-There are two prepared shellscripts to build and execute all benchmarks.
+Alternatively, there are two prepared shellscripts to build and execute all benchmarks.
 For testing purposes, all benchmarks can be run once by executing

     $ ./benchmarks.sh